faraday-b/SAD_Coursework/report.md

 ## Project Overview

-This repository contains the work for the Lab Assignment.
-We managed tasks using a
-Kanban board and collaborated via GitHub.
+This repository contains the work for the coursework.
+We managed tasks using a Kanban board and collaborated via GitHub.

 ## Kanban Board